Ana María Silva Campo

 Dr. Ana María Silva Campo is an Assistant Professor in History at the University of North Carolina, Chapel Hill.
 She is a historian of race, gender, religion, and the law in colonial Latin American cities.

 Dr. Silva Campo’s work has appeared in English in the Hispanic American Historical Review, the Colonial Latin American Review, and in Spanish in Varia História.
+She has received the Kimberly S. Hanger Article Prize from the Southern Historical Association, and honorable mention for the Paul Vanderwood Article Prize from the Conference in Latin American History.
+Her research for “Crossing the Half Moon Bridge” has been supported by the American Council for Learned Societies.

-Dr. Silva Campo is also working on two collaborative projects on race and slavery with interdisciplinary teams of researchers.
+Dr. Silva Campo has also worked on two collaborative projects on race and slavery with interdisciplinary teams of researchers.
 The first one studies the dynamics of enslavement of refugees from the Haitian Revolution in the United States after the ban on the slave trade.
 The second one compares the histories of South Africans of different racial backgrounds who colonized areas of Patagonia, Argentina, during the twentieth century.
 As a public scholar, she has curated online and museum exhibits about slavery and its legacies in Colombia and Argentina and written for leading Latin American newspapers, including Argentina’s Clarín.

 Dr. Silva Campo teaches courses on Latin America under colonial rule, law and society in Latin America, witchcraft and magic in the early modern world, and women and gender in Latin America.